emilearthur/nd131-openvino-fundamentals-project-starter/WRITEUP.md

 The size of the model pre- and post-conversion was...

+* The size of the pre- and post- conversion are almost the same.
+The size of the frozen inference graph(.pb file) for SSD MobileNet V2 COCO model is 69.7MB and the size of the IR XML + BIN file is 64.2MB.

 The inference time of the model pre- and post-conversion was...

+* The inference time of the converted model was shorter compared to the orignal model.
+The inference time of the model pre- and post-conversion was 74ms.

 ## Assess Model Use Cases